Local Services & Community Directory

 Wem Medical Practice Tel: 01939 234200

-Shropdoc — Out-of-Hours GP Service For urgent medical advice when your surgery is closed, access via NHS 111.
+Shropdoc — Out-of-Hours GP Service (now run by Health Hero) For urgent medical advice when your surgery is closed, access via NHS 111.
 Shropdoc provides Shropshire's out-of-hours GP cover and can arrange emergency appointments or home visits where clinically necessary.

 Hospitals